canoi12/tinycoffee/README.md

 - [ ] autopack textures on the fly
 - [ ] joystick support
 - [ ] pollish the main engine modules (graphics, filesystem, audio, math, input)
-- [ ] make game specific modules like camera, tilemap, physics, etc.
+- [ ] make specific game modules like camera, tilemap, physics, etc.
 - [ ] fuse game executable with zip (like love2d)
-- [ ] make simple editors using cimgui (animations, tilemap, scene..)
+- [ ] make simple editors (animations, tilemap, scene..)
-- [ ] custom shaders (like love2d or gms, with default variable for matrices)
+- [ ] user custom shaders (like love2d and gms, with default variables for attributes and uniforms)
+- [ ] default custom shaders (palette swap, limit palette colors, palette based shadows)
 - [ ] support for more audio types
 - [x] struct with options to init engine (need to add more options)
 - [ ] load audio static (decode in memory)